dita-ot/docs/resources/theme/Extending-themes.md

-A theme can extend another theme using `extends` key.
-The value of `extends` is a URL to the theme being extended.
+A theme can extend another theme using the `extends` key.
+The value of `extends` is a relative path from the current theme file to the theme being extended.

 `base.yaml`